Brutus (antifederalist)

-The true identity of Brutus is unknown, but modern scholarship has suggested both Melancton Smith of Poughkeepsie and John Williams of Salem.
-A computational analysis of the known writings of Smith suggests that either he or an associate was the author of the Brutus papers, though there are also strong similarities between the works of Williams and Brutus.
-The pen name is in honor of either Lucius Junius Brutus, who led the overthrow of the last Roman King Tarquinius Superbus, or Marcus Junius Brutus, who was one of Julius Caesar's assassins.
+The true identity of Brutus was unknown.
+For many years, Robert Yates was seen as the most likely writer, but more recent scholarship had suggested either Melancton Smith of Poughkeepsie or John Williams of Salem.
+A computational analysis of the known writings of Smith suggested that either he or an associate was the author of the Brutus papers, though there were also strong similarities between the works of Williams and Brutus.

+In 2025, new evidence was discovered confirming that Melancton Smith was Brutus and Eldridge Gerry was the Federal Farmer.
+Similarities between their early essays are readily explained by collaboration between the two Antifederalist allies.
+The pen name is in honor of either Lucius Junius Brutus, who led the overthrow of the last Roman King Lucius Tarquinius Superbus, or Marcus Junius Brutus, who was one of Julius Caesar's assassins.

 Arguments against the Constitution

-The people's liberties
+People's liberties

 Like other Anti-Federalist writers, he argued that a bill of rights was necessary to protect the people from the government.
 He urged the people of New York not to ratify the Constitution and therefore give up powers to the government because "when the people once part with power, they can seldom or never resume it again but by force."
-In his view, Americans believe “that all men by nature are free” and the new Constitution requires them to give up too many rights which “counteracts the very end of government.”
+In his view, Americans believe "that all men by nature are free" and the new Constitution requires them to give up too many rights which "counteracts the very end of government".
 To alleviate this issue, a bill of rights that considers criminal rights, free elections, and freedom of press must be included.